IshanAmrit28/CareerByte/README.md

 ### For Candidates
 - **Interactive Dashboard**: Visualize your learning progress, contest performance, and application status.
   <br>![Candidate Dashboard](images/Screenshot%202026-03-24%20165215.png)
-- **Coding Playground**: Solve complex coding problems with a real-time execution environment.
+- **Coding Playground**: Solve complex coding problems with a real-time execution environment (powered by Judge0).
   <br>![Coding Playground](images/Screenshot%202026-03-24%20162449.png)
 - **Interview Simulation**: Practice with mock interview questions and platform-specific assessments.
   <br>![Interview Simulation](images/Screenshot%202026-03-24%20163741.png)
-- **Leaderboard & Contests**: Compete with other developers in timed coding contests and climb the ranks.
+- **Leaderboard & Contests**: Compete with other developers in timed coding contests and climb the ranks with dynamic ratings.
   <br>![Leaderboard](images/Screenshot%202026-03-24%20162633.png)
-- **Job Tracker**: Manage your applications and track your progress in the hiring pipeline.
+- **Job Tracker**: Manage your applications and track your progress in the hiring pipeline from 'Applied' to 'Hired'.

 ### For Recruiters
-- **Candidate Analytics**: View detailed reports and performance metrics for applicants.
+- **Candidate Analytics**: View detailed reports and performance metrics for applicants to make data-driven hiring decisions.
   <br>![Recruiter Dashboard](images/Screenshot%202026-03-24%20162314.png)
-- **Job Management**: Create, update, and manage job postings with ease.
+- **Job Management**: Create, update, and manage job postings with specific technical requirements.
-- **Assessment Builder**: Design custom technical assessments to evaluate candidate skills.
+- **Assessment Builder**: Design custom technical assessments to evaluate candidate skills using coding problems or MCQs.
   <br>![Assessment Builder](images/Screenshot%202026-03-24%20161741.png)
-- **Company Profile**: Customize your organization's presence on the platform.
+- **Company Profile**: Customize your organization's presence and establish a professional brand on the platform.

+### For Super Admins
+- **Platform Governance**: Oversee all users (Candidates & Recruiters) and verify company profile registrations.
+- **Problem Management**: Create, update, and manage the platform's central repository of coding problems and interview questions.
+- **Contest Orchestration**: Schedule and manage platform-wide contests, monitor performance, and maintain leaderboard integrity.

 ---